Your Zgorzelec Travel Guide

 About Zgorzelec and Görlitz

-Set at the intersection of two major 18th century Central European trading routes, Zgorzelec and Görlitz were a single, prosperous German entity until 1945.
-During the war, it was one of the only places to completely escape bombings.
+Set at the intersection of two major 18th-century Central European trading routes, Zgorzelec and Görlitz were a single, prosperous German entity until 1945.
+During the war, this was one of the only places to completely escape bombings.

 Both Görlitz and Zgorzelec (which means Görlitz in Polish), were hidden away behind the iron curtain until the fall of communism, and neither was treated kindly.
 Although, being in Poland, Zgorzelec’s fate was much worse than Görlitz’s.